xenharmonic-devs/sonic-weave/README.md

 | S-expression | `S8`, `S5..8`           | Logarithmic   | Relative | Additive spelling of [square superparticulars](https://en.xen.wiki/w/Square_superparticular). |
 | Val          | `<12, 19, 28]`          | Cologarithmic | Relative | Used to temper scales. |
 | Warts        | `12@`, `29@2.3.13/5`    | Cologarithmic | Relative | [Shorthand](https://en.xen.wiki/w/Val#Shorthand_notation) for vals. |

+The `n°m` (n degrees of m edo) alternative exists to avoid using the backslash inside tagged template literals.

 #### Numeric separators
 It is possible to separate numbers into groups using underscores for readability e.g. `1_000_000` is one million as an integer and `123_201/123_200` is the [chalmerisia](https://en.xen.wiki/w/Chalmersia) as a fraction.